 Working with the Wyoming Game and Fish Department, Bureau of Land Management and other non-government organizations, the Garretts began the Bolton Creek Riparian Restoration Project.
 The effort focused on working with nature, letting beavers create a natural, stable channel with a fully functional floodplain that reduced streambank height and erosion.

-The Garretts care deeply about providing hunting and fishing opportunities on their ranch.
-They have a particularly soft spot in their hearts for first time hunters and elderly hunters with limited mobility, so they took it upon themselves to reserve a large stretch of Bates Creek for youth and older hunters.
-Much of their ranch is enrolled in the Hunter Management Area (HMA) program, adding to the large parcels of public and private lands that are open to the public for the benefit of sportsman.
+The Garretts care deeply about providing hunting and fishing opportunities.
+They have a soft spot in their hearts for first time hunters and elderly hunters with limited mobility, so they reserved a large stretch of Bates Creek exclusively for them.
+Much of their ranch is enrolled in the Hunter Management Area program, adding to the large parcels of public and private lands that are open to the public for the benefit of sportsman.

-“The Garrett Ranch continuously adapts their land management to account for changes in range conditions,” says Dustin Porter, President, Area 66 Mule Deer Initiative.
+“The Garrett Ranch continuously adapts their land management to account for changes in range conditions,” said Dustin Porter, Area 66 Mule Deer Initiative President.
 “Pete and Steve regularly seek new and innovative ways to modify their grazing rotation so as to leave pastures in better condition year after year.
 They are never afraid to try new or different habitat treatments and have the insight to wait for long-term benefits”